WEARFITS/docs/README.md

 Generative AI allows for photo-realistic visualization of garments on users with just one photo of a garment.
 [Ask us](#contact) for a demo.

 ## Apparel: AR Try-On

-Augmented Reality allows users to visualize garments on themselves in real time.
+Augmented Reality allows users to visualize garments on themselves in real-time.
 [Ask us](#contact) for a demo.

 ## 3D and AR Viewer